Welcome to Excel Exposure!

 - Bachelor’s Degree in Accounting

-- Over 10 years of experience pushing Excel to the limit and improving my abilities.
+- 10+ years of experience pushing Excel to the limit and improving my abilities.

 Feel free to reach out to me with any questions, comments or feedback